 Select a group that begins 2-16 weeks after your baby's due date.
 Based on the experience of our mentor organization, this is an optimal time to join a group.

 Registration & Fees

 Register as soon as possible!
 This will help us match you with other new families, and make sure your group starts during the optimal age of your baby.
 When families register early, we know that there is interest in a group in a specific area.
 Fees are collected at registration.
-Newborn Group fees are $40 for 1 parent, and $55 for 2 parents.
+Newborn Group fees free at this time.

 Building Villages is a 501(c)(3) nonprofit organization and relies on a combination of fees and contributions.
 Your fees support our mission to offer these services to the Treasure Valley and ensure we will be able to continue to offer these services into the future.

 We are committed to serving every family who wishes to join our community.
 Financial assistance is available equal to 25%-100% of program fees.
 If the regular fee is going to be a stretch for your family financially, please submit a request for financial assistance.